port-labs/port-docs/docs/self-service-actions/self-service-actions-deep-dive.md

 ]
 ```

 When a user clicks on the `execute` button of an action that requires approval, a new `run` object will be created in Port.
-The `run` object will have a status of `WAITING_FOR_APPROVAL` and will be visible in the `Runs` tab of the action.
+The `run` object will have the status `WAITING_FOR_APPROVAL` and will be visible in the `Runs` tab of the action.

-For settings the permissions of the users who can approve the action, see [Managing permissions](/docs/software-catalog/role-based-access-control/permissions-controls.md#setting-permissions-for-a-blueprint-and-its-actions).
+To configure which users can approve the action, see [Managing permissions](/docs/software-catalog/role-based-access-control/permissions-controls.md#setting-permissions-for-a-blueprint-and-its-actions).

 ## Self-Service Action definition structure